 Gregor Schmidinger’s debut feature Nevrland provides us with a complex and intoxicating mix of themes.
 Its narrative takes us from modern masculinity to mental health and sexuality.
 While at the same time taking us on a journey from adolescence to adulthood unlike anything else within the LGBTQ genre.
 Here, Schmidinger combines stark visual imagery and exceptional sound design to create a film that wraps you in a void of reality and fantasy.
 Our journey, embedded in the thoughts and emotions of young Jakob (Simon Frühwirth).

-Nevrland plays with themes of family, trapped desire and fantasy superbly, never offering simple answers to the journey Jakob takes; allowing the audience to decide the outcomes and intrinsic messages of the images on screen.
-Male desire is interwoven with scenes of animal slaughter, providing a subtext of the young male body being viewed as ‘fresh meat’ in an online community of instant desire.
+Nevrland cleverly plays with themes of family, suppressed desire and fantasy, while equally never allowing for simple answers on the journey Jakob takes.
+In turn, this allows the audience to decide the outcomes and messages attached to the story.
+Here sexual desire merges with scenes of animal slaughter as the young male body becomes a motif for fresh meat in an online community of instant desire.

 Director: Gregor Schmidinger